Ecology, Genetics, and Biodiversity of Riparian Ecosystems

 biology and ecology.

-Up to 16 credits of upper-division science may be earned in ecology, genetics, statistics and taxonomy by students who successfully meet all the program learning objectives.
+Up to 16 credits of upper-division science may be earned in ecology, genetics, and taxonomy by students who successfully meet all the program learning objectives.